msgpo/boot-camps/shell/Readme.md

 * * * *
 **Short Exercise**

-1. Find the line number in your history for the last exercise (listing files in /bin) and reissue that command.
+1. Find the line number in your history for listing all `/data/THOMAS` files containing the number `2`,  and reissue that command.

 * * * *